 Participate in eBird to log bird sighting data year round and compare data from around the world.

 For more citizen science content on the Hub, see the range of resources under the citizen science concept.

 Motion-activated cameras were used to identify a weasel that had got past the predator-proof fence at the urban ecosantuary, ZEALANDIA.

 People, Cities & Nature is a multi-disciplinary programme investigating ecological restoration in New Zealand cities and supported the Identify New Zealand Animals online citizen science project.

 For further details on this project see Anton, V., Hartley, S. & Wittmer, H.U.
 2018.
 Evaluation of remote cameras for monitoring multiple invasive mammals in New Zealand.
 New Zealand Journal of Ecology 42: 74-79.

-An informative PDF from Manaaki Whenua – Landcare Research: An inventory of citizen science – programmes, projects, resources and learning opportunities in New Zealand.
+An informative PDF from Manaaki Whenua – Landcare Research: An inventory of citizen science – programmes, projects, resources and learning opportunities in New Zealand, updated in 2018.